 TGbe editor: Modify the following pagraph as follows (track change on):

-On successful (re)association, the S0KH on the STA and the R0KH on the AP then proceed with an IEEE 802.1X authentication using EAPOL PDUs carried in IEEE 802.11 Data frames if SAE authentication was not performed (i.e., if the suite type is not 00-0F-AC:9 ).
+On successful (re)association, the S0KH on the STA and the R0KH on the AP then proceed with an IEEE 802.1X authentication using EAPOL PDUs carried in IEEE 802.11 Data frames if SAE authentication was not performed (i.e., if the suite type is not 00-0F-AC:9 or 00-0F-AC: <ANA-AKM-2>).
 The S0KH shall use the value of R0KH-ID as the endpoint identifier of the NAS Client (NAS-Identifier if RADIUS is used) in the exchange as defined in IETF RFC 3748.

 13.8.4 FT authentication sequence: contents of third message